Europa (moon): Exploration

-Gravitational calculations suggested by the start of 20th century that Europa's composition was water rich, and Earth ground based observations by Gerard Kuiper revealed 1957 the water ice composition.
+Gravitational calculations suggested by the start of 20th century that Europa's composition was water rich, and Earth ground based observations by Gerard Kuiper revealed the water ice composition in 1957.

 Exploration of Europa began with the Jupiter flybys of Pioneer 10 and 11 in 1973 and 1974, respectively.
 The first closeup photos were of low resolution compared to later missions.
 The two Voyager probes traveled through the Jovian system in 1979, providing more-detailed images of Europa's icy surface.
-The images caused many scientists to speculate about the possibility of a liquid ocean underneath.
+The images suggested the possibility of a liquid ocean underneath.

 Starting in 1995, the Galileo space probe orbited Jupiter for eight years, until 2003, and provided the most detailed examination of the Galilean moons to date.
 It included the "Galileo Europa Mission" and "Galileo Millennium Mission", with numerous close flybys of Europa.
 In 2007, New Horizons imaged Europa, as it flew by the Jovian system while on its way to Pluto.
 In 2022, the Juno orbiter flew by Europa at a distance of 352 km (219 mi).

-In 2012, Jupiter Icy Moons Explorer (JUICE) was selected by the European Space Agency (ESA) as a planned mission.
+In 2012, Jupiter Icy Moons Explorer (Juice) was selected by the European Space Agency (ESA) as a planned mission.
 That mission includes two flybys of Europa, but is more focused on Ganymede.
 It was launched in 2023, and is expected to reach Jupiter in July 2031 after four gravity assists and eight years of travel.

 In 2011, a Europa mission was recommended by the U.S. Planetary Science Decadal Survey.
 In response, NASA commissioned concept studies of a Europa lander in 2011, along with concepts for a Europa flyby (Europa Clipper), and a Europa orbiter.
 The orbiter element option concentrates on the "ocean" science, while the multiple-flyby element (Clipper) concentrates on the chemistry and energy science.
 On 13 January 2014, the House Appropriations Committee announced a new bipartisan bill that includes $80 million in funding to continue the Europa mission concept studies.

 In July 2013 an updated concept for a flyby Europa mission called Europa Clipper was presented by the Jet Propulsion Laboratory (JPL) and the Applied Physics Laboratory (APL).
 In May 2015, NASA announced that it had accepted development of the Europa Clipper mission, and revealed the instruments it would use.
 The aim of Europa Clipper is to explore Europa in order to investigate its habitability, and to aid in selecting sites for a future lander.
 The Europa Clipper would not orbit Europa, but instead orbit Jupiter and conduct 45 low-altitude flybys of Europa during its envisioned mission.
 The probe would carry an ice-penetrating radar, short-wave infrared spectrometer, topographical imager, and an ion- and neutral-mass spectrometer.
 The mission was launched on 14 October 2024 aboard a Falcon Heavy.